 For a complete artist CV/Resume please download here.

 Edmonton was the community in which Ben developed his voice as a theatre maker.
 Working actively as an actor, director, writer and creator, Ben developed a reputation as an interdisciplinary, provocative, and physically inventive young artist.
 From 2015-2017 Ben was the host and curator of Mile Zero Dance's experimental variety show The Dirt Buffet Cabaret, showcasing the best dance, music, poetry, comedy, and circus acts from across Canada.
 He is also the former Associate Artistic Director of Canadian Comedy Award winning Rapid Fire Theatre (2013-2017).
 Ben was the recipient of the 2016 Edmonton Mayor's Celebration of the Arts Emerging Artist Award.
-Currently Ben is pursuing an MFA in Performance and Interactive Media Art at Brooklyn College - CUNY, and can be seen performing on stages around NYC.
+Ben is a recent graduate of the MFA in Performance and Interactive Media Art at Brooklyn College - CUNY, and can be seen performing on stages around NYC.